joinpursuit/AC_4_Web/units/html/lessons/dom_2/dom2_update.md

   In our `test.js` file let's change querySelector to querySelectorAll and try passing in the argument ".heading".
 As you can see we get a NodeList back with six nodes.
 You can call `.length` on the list, index into it, and even iterate through the list with forEach.

-  Inside of the debugger copy and paste thsi code:
+  Inside of the debugger copy and paste this code:

   ```js
  first.forEach((el) => {